a17sol/ProHiC/README.md

 # ProHiC - Prokaryotic HiC Browser
 A small cross-platform browser for prokaryotic HiC maps.

-ProHiC provides handy GUI for visualizing and browsing HiC contact maps and tracks of small circular genomes.
+ProHiC provides handy GUI for visualizing and browsing HiC contact maps of small circular genomes and related tracks.
-It provides unique features, such as genome rolling, instant observed/expected map computing, extremely convenient colorscale adjusting.
+It contains unique features, such as genome rolling, instant observed/expected map computing, extremely convenient colorscale adjusting.

 ProHiC is tested on Windows, Linux, MacOS.
 Portable version for Windows is also